jesse980107/Twitter-X-Influencer-Post-Reply-Monitor/README.md

 ## Overview

-This project is a web crawler designed to monitor tweets from a specific Twitter/X influencer, such as Elon Musk.
+This project is a web crawler designed to monitor tweets/replies from a specific Twitter/X influencer, such as Elon Musk.
 The crawler logs into Twitter, navigates to the influencer's page, and retrieves the latest tweet's URL and content.
 The project uses Selenium WebDriver for automation and interaction with the web page.

 ## Features